-2. Double-click the Character Map desktop app that will populate.
-Doing so will open the program.
-Here you’ll find a list of numerous symbols and characters.
+2. Double-click the Character Map desktop app that will appear to open the program.
+Here you’ll find a list of symbols and characters.

 3. At the bottom of the program, you should see the “Advanced view” box.
 Click to check it.
 Skip this step if it’s already checked.
 The essence of checking the box is to be able to easily find the degree sign from a list of over one-hundred symbols.

 4. Now it’ll be easy to locate the degree sign.
 Type “degree sign” in the search box as illustrated below, then click the search button, and all the other symbols will clear, leaving behind only the degree sign.